 5. Leave by way of the barn exit road.

-• We recommend a Trading Post deposit of at least $50 per session, which can be paid through CampInTouch when you register your camper.
+- It is recommended that parents deposit $50 per session in their camper’s Trading Post account.
 If you have not put money into your camper’s trading post account by May 1, then $50 will be automatically charged to the credit card on file.
-Any remaining money left at the end of the session will be refunded to your credit card within three business days of the end of session.
-In order to add funds to your Trading Post account, please visit your CampInTouch account.
-Within your home dashboard, there is an icon that reads “View Trading Post Account.”
+Any remaining money left at the end of the session will be refunded to your credit card within three business days of the end of the session.
+If your camper spends more than the deposit, then the credit card on file will be charged the difference.

 If you need to change or cancel your registration (summer camp, Parent-Daughter Weekend, Reunion, etc), please contact the camp office.
 Changes or withdrawal from a session must be made in writing (info@CJL.org), but feel free to give us a call first if you have questions.
 If your camper is not able to attend summer camp, we appreciate notification as soon as possible, as it will affect tenting.
 Additionally, we usually have a wait list for our summer sessions and Parent-Daughter Weekend, and would like to give someone else the opportunity to attend CJL!

-It is recommended that parents deposit $50 per week in their daughter’s Trading Post account.
+It is recommended that parents deposit $50 per session in their camper’s Trading Post account.
 If you have not put money into your camper’s trading post account by May 1, then $50 will be automatically charged to the credit card on file.
-Any remaining money left at the end of the session will be refunded to your credit card within three business days of the end of session.
-In order to view your trading post deposit balance, please visit your CampInTouch account.
-Within your home dashboard, there is an icon that reads “View Trading Post Account.”
+Any remaining money left at the end of the session will be refunded to your credit card within three business days of the end of the session.
+If your camper spends more than the deposit, then the credit card on file will be charged the difference.

 We try to help campers stay within their budgets, but the Trading Post staff cannot be held responsible for monitoring each camper’s spending.
 This is a great opportunity to talk with your daughter about responsible spending.
 Please help her to understand that it is NOT necessary to purchase an item every time the Trading Post opens.